-Modernizing outdated CMS platforms to better assist today’s users of government systems.
+Modernizing outdated platforms to better assist today’s users of government systems.

 Much of today’s users expect a seemless experience online, regardless of if they are shopping on Amazon or inputting data from an offline form.
 Government systems are notorious for being difficult to use by modern standards, and it has not gone unnoticed by stakeholders of these applications.